Self-Destructive Language Model: Related Work

-Most alignment-stage defenses proactively reinforce LLM alignment to counter the effect of harmful fine-tuning: Vaccine\mcite{huangVaccinePerturbationawareAlignment2024a} formulates a mini-max solution to mitigate the embedding shift of alignment data (i.e., harmful prompt-safe response pairs) due to the attack; Targeted-Vaccine\mcite{liuTargetedVaccineSafety2025a} applies the same strategy selectively to specific layers; Booster\mcite{huangBoosterTacklingHarmful2024a} seeks local optima resistant to harmful fine-tuning; LLM-Unlearning\mcite{yaoLargeLanguageModel2024b} uses gradient ascent and label mismatch to erase harmful content; RepNoise\mcite{rosatiRepresentationNoisingDefence2024a} and RMU\mcite{liWMDPBenchmarkMeasuring2024a} reduce the embeddings of harmful data to approximate non-informative Gaussian noise; and TAR\mcite{tamirisaTamperResistantSafeguardsOpenWeight2024b} implements a meta-learning-based approach to build tamper-resistant safeguards.
-However, recent studies\mcite{unlearning-robustness,luckiAdversarialPerspectiveMachine2025, wangRethinkingLLMUnlearning2024} suggest that most existing defenses remain vulnerable to more intensive attacks (e.g., large learning rates or extensive harmful data).
+Most alignment-stage defenses proactively reinforce LLM alignment to counter the effect of harmful fine-tuning: Vaccine~\citep{huangVaccinePerturbationawareAlignment2024a} formulates a mini-max solution to mitigate the embedding shift of alignment data (i.e., harmful prompt-safe response pairs) due to the attack; Targeted-Vaccine~\citep{liuTargetedVaccineSafety2025a} applies the same strategy selectively to specific layers; Booster~\citep{huangBoosterTacklingHarmful2024a} seeks local optima resistant to harmful fine-tuning; LLM-Unlearning~\citep{yaoLargeLanguageModel2024b} uses gradient ascent and label mismatch to erase harmful content; RepNoise~\citep{rosatiRepresentationNoisingDefence2024a} and RMU~\citep{liWMDPBenchmarkMeasuring2024a} reduce the embeddings of harmful data to approximate non-informative Gaussian noise; and TAR~\citep{tamirisaTamperResistantSafeguardsOpenWeight2024b} implements a meta-learning-based approach to build tamper-resistant safeguards.
+As our concurrent work, AsFT~\citep{yang2025asft} maintains LLM safety during fine-tuning by anchoring the model within a narrow safety basin, while StableUN \citep{wu2025sharpminimarobustllm} achieves robust LLM unlearning by seeking flat minima through adversarial perturbations to resist relearning attacks.